-I come to the SOCIAL CDT with a diverse technical background.
+I come to the Social AI CDT with a diverse technical background.
 I have worked as a software engineer in the United States of America (focusing on developing low-level neural network nodes) and as an electronic systems consulting intern in the UK.
 My academic journey started with a Bachelor of Engineering (BEng) degree in Electronics and Electrical Engineering at the University of Glasgow.
-Joining the SOCIAL CDT was a natural step in my technical evolution, given the increasing ability of machine intelligence algorithms and the essential role social robotics plays in today’s world.
+Joining the Social AI CDT was a natural step in my technical evolution, given the increasing ability of machine intelligence algorithms and the essential role social robotics plays in today’s world.

 Soft eSkin with Embedded Microactuators